pulumi/docs/content/docs/reference/pkg/azurerm/cdn/latest/profile.md

 ---
 title: "Profile"
-title_tag: "Resource Profile | Module cdn/latest | Package azurerm"
+title_tag: "Resource Profile | Module cdn/latest | Package Azure RM"
 meta_desc: "Explore the Profile resource of the cdn/latest module, including examples, input properties, output properties, lookup functions, and supporting types.
 CDN profile is a logical grouping of endpoints that share the same settings, such as CDN provider and pricing tier."
 ---